 How to Find a Gestalt Therapist

 It can be difficult to find a Gestalt therapist, as not many contemporary therapists use this approach.
-In 2022, it was estimated that only 3 or 4 out of 100 therapists use Gestalt therapy.
-Of those who do, some seek out informal training while others choose to get certified by one of the many national or international Gestalt therapy training institutes.
+Some seek out informal training while others choose to get certified by one of the many national or international Gestalt therapy training institutes and may list this certification in their bio.

 Final Thoughts